WICG/local-font-access/README.md

  * Provide the ability to uniquely identify a specific font in the case of conflicting names (e.g. Web Font aliases vs. local PostScript font names)
  * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Feature Policy](https://wicg.github.io/feature-policy) spec
  * Re-use Web Font types and interfaces to the greatest extent possible
+ * Sort any result list by font name to reduce possible fingerprinting entropy bits; e.g. .query() returns an iterator which will be sorted by Unicode code point given font names

 #### Possible/Future Goals